 - Reflection doesn’t necessarily lead to people coming out with changed assumptions, perspectives or practice.
 As with other reflective processes like client-centred therapy, the individual has to commit to making change happen.

 Prescriptions For Success: Gibbs Reflective Cycle Practice in Nursing and Childcare

 Gibbs’ Reflective Cycle is used in various professions where professional development is taken seriously.
 The possible impacts of applying the same reflection in business are endless.
 Let’s see a few Gibbs model of reflection examples:

 How They Use The Reflective Cycle in Nursing

 Nurses and midwives in the UK are formally required to record five pieces of reflection, on either Continuing Professional Development or practice-related feedback.

 Gibbs’ Reflective Cycle provides a framework for this work.
 Reflection is a key aspect of the personal and professional development nurses are required to undertake.
-They must do this to keep pace with the changing nature of nursing practice.
+They must do this to keep pace with the changing nature of the nursing practice.
 Reflection helps ensure safe and effective evidence-based care, by helping them to constantly improve their skills.

-The Benefits in Childcare
+The Benefits of Childcare

 Most educators spontaneously engage in reflective practice.
 This takes place as they make decisions in response to what happens during the day or the session.
 Teachers build on children’s discoveries by adding new material.
 They extend students’ thinking by posing questions or suggesting other ways to tackle a problem.
-And afterwards they review their efforts.
+And afterwards, they review their efforts.